 The day-to-day management The Global Health Network is run by a dedicated, global Operational Leadership and Delivery Team comprised of:

-- Three Coordination Centres located in Africa, Latin America and Asia
+• Four Coordination Centres located in Latin America and the Caribbean (LAC), Africa, Middle East and North Africa (MENA) and Asia

 Governance